yibo-geomatique/dashboard/Processes/Processes.md

  [Process description template](#Dataset-description-template)
 *******

-## ComputeBuildingEvolution
-* see dedicated folder for description of this process

 ## Process-naming-policy
 Please use an information name.
 Try and avoid creating too many different processes.
 If there are specific versions of a process you may consider it is just one process and use the description to describe the specific subcases, for example when a generic process is applied to a specific datasource it becomes a more specific process.